A credit card cash advance can give you quick access to money, but do you know how much it’ll cost?

 How much do I have to pay as cash advance fees?

 Cash advance fees vary from one card issuer to the next.
-It can be a percentage of the cash advance or a fixed amount.
+It is usually represented as a dollar amount (ie. $2-$3) or around 2-3% of the transaction, whichever is greater.